paperManu/splash/README.md

 Attributes:

+- benchmark: [n] Set to 1 to resend the image even when not updated
-- file [string]: path to the shared memory to read from
+- file: [s] Mesh file to load

 ### object
 Links from: